This post may contain affiliate links. It is a way for this site to earn advertising fees by linking to certain products and/or services.

 3. Limit your Electronics and “down time” stuff

 I took a lot of planner supplies on our first trip to Europe.
 Quit side eyeing me, I know I am ridiculous.
 I just felt like I was going to be on planes and in airports for so long that I needed to have multiple forms of entertainment and planners are my entertainment.
 After a somewhat embarrassing canvas of my pencil box, in the Amsterdam airport security line (they for real thought I was cray-cray), I decided that maybe it was time to stop hauling all of that stuff on these trips.
-You won't have as much down time as you think.
+You won’t have as much down time as you think.
 On the long haul flights, they have movies going constantly, they serve meals and snacks, and you will probably want to try to nap for a few hours to combat jet lag.
 This time around I am going to get by with just my kindle and my lightweight, 12-inch MacBook.
 Those items will fit nicely into my backpack, without taking up much room.
-There is no need to bring every tablet or device that you own and I would also steer clear of bring actual books (Amazon Kindle, FTW!).
+There is no need to bring every tablet or device that you own and I would also steer clear of bringing actual books (Amazon Kindle, FTW!).

 4. Plan Outfits Ahead of Time and Pack Accordingly

-If you haven't learned by now, I enjoy planning (understatement of the century).
-I always make a packing list, but it usually is very generic when it comes to clothes.
-I may put that I will bring two pairs of jeans and two dresses, but in the past I haven't really planned my outfits for each and every day.
+If you haven’t learned by now, I enjoy planning (understatement of the century).
+I always make a packing list, but it is usually very generic when it comes to clothes.
+I may put that I will be bringing two pairs of jeans and two dresses, but in the past I haven’t really planned my outfits for each and every day.
 This time around I am looking over our itinerary and actually picking out the exact thing I will wear.
 It will include lots of pieces that can be restyled with different accessories (think scarves and cardigans) to look different.
-Then, if the weather doesn't go as planned or something changes on our trip, I can just switch days up.
+Then, if the weather doesn’t go as planned or something changes on our trip, I can just switch days up.
 This process will keep me from overpacking on items like shirts and tanks.

 5. Pack a collapsible, lightweight bag, in your carry on

 This is something we discovered on our trip to Taiwan.
 I love to bring home souvenirs.
-When I go on trips, not only do I buy for myself, I also buy for close family and friends.
-If you have packed everything that you can into your bags for the trip there, what is the solution to getting home with all of your original items, plus everything you bought?
+When I go on trips, not only do I buy for myself, but I also buy for close family and friends.
+If you have packed everything that you can into your bags for the trip there, what is the solution for getting home with all of your original items, plus everything you bought?
 The answer is a lightweight bag that folds up into a neat, little pouch.
-It's easy to tuck into your carry on, for the trip over, and then you can fill it with all of your dirty clothes for the trip back.
+It’s easy to tuck into your carry on, for the trip over, and then you can fill it with all of your dirty clothes for the trip back.
 This empties out your carry on for anything you may have bought.
-Yes, this means you will have to check a bag on the way back, but you are going home, so if your bag gets lost, it won't be as much of a nuisance.
+Yes, this means you will have to check a bag on the way back, but you are going home, so if your bag gets lost, it won’t be as much of a nuisance.

 Here is a great option on Amazon: